gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 #### 2.5.2.
 Appeals

 When a quizzer or coach engaged in the quiz perceives a violation of any rule in the rule book regarding an immediately preceding query, that quizzer or coach may issue an appeal prior to the QM calling “ready” for the next query or the QM calling the quiz closed if the appeal involves the quiz’s final query.
 The quizzer or coach must ensure the QM hears them say the word “appeal” and may interrupt the QM if necessary.
-The QM then allows the quizzer or coach up to **40 seconds** to explain their rationale.
+The QM then allows the quizzer or coach up to _40 seconds_ to explain their rationale.

 The QM may solicit input from any source the QM feels useful to judge the appeal.
 Should the QM ask for input from any team or coach other than the quizzer or coach who issued the appeal, the QM must equally ask all teams and coaches.

 The QM must then provide a ruling on the appeal, an explanation of the ruling, including answering any follow-up questions any participants may ask, and a description of how the quiz will be altered to integrate the ruling.
 The QM’s ruling on the appeal is limited only to correcting violations of rules from the rule book; however, it is not limited to any rationales or other input received during the appeal process.

 If there is not consensus of agreement from the coaches, any disagreeing coach may ask to confer.
-Upon such request, the officials and coaches confer for no longer than **3 minutes**.
-The QM calls in the meet director to issue judgment should any coach request it at any time during this period.
+Upon such request, the officials and coaches confer for no longer than _3 minutes_.
+The QM calls upon a meet director who has no standing in the appeal to issue judgment should any coach request it at any time during this period.
 Should no coach request the meet director and the conference period end without consensus, the QM issues judgment.
 If the coaches are unanimous, that position overrides the QM.

-A team may not call for an appeal in a quiz after their second declined appeal in that quiz.
+_A team may not call for an appeal in a quiz after their second declined appeal in that quiz._

 ### 2.6.
 Ceilings

 A quizzer remains eligible to trigger for queries until they accrue correct rulings on:

-- **4 queries** should none of the first 3 of those queries be open book
+- _4 queries_ should none of the first 3 of those queries be open book
-- **3 queries** should **any 1 but only 1** of the first 2 queries be open book
+- _3 queries_ should _any 1 but only 1_ of the first 2 queries be open book
-- **2 queries** should all be open book
+- _2 queries_ should all be open book

-A team is limited to 3 correct open book queries per quiz.
+_A team is limited to 3 correct open book queries per quiz._

 ### 2.7.
 Fouls

-The QM assesses a _foul_ on any quizzer should that quizzer:
+The QM assesses a foul on any quizzer should that quizzer:

 - Speak prior to the QM calling the quizzer’s name
 - Fail to close any open reference material prior to the conclusion of the announcement phase